tsofiac/LAGOM/README.md

 ### Pre-Training

-Pre-training allows the model to learn general chemical representations from a large dataset.
+Pre-training allows the model to learn chemical transformations from a large dataset.
 The following scripts are used:

 * `pretrain_bart.yaml`: Hyperparameter settings for pre-training
 * `pretrain.sh`: SBATCH script for submitting the job